nehemya/Deep_Learning_Workshop/README.md

 -Assignment 3 - Product recommendations, siamese-networks, embedding, Feature extraction.

--Assignment 4 - Super resolutions.
+-Assignment 4 - Super resolutions for images.

 The work was done with Eden Levy.